Free Website Content - 2008 What is Hot and What is Not

 the Internet by storm.
 Yahoo Answers is a pristine twist

-on the collective voice; it allows visitors to answer questions
+on the collective voice; it allows visitors to answer

-Surprisingly, in a technical society, people still have
+cannot.
+Surprisingly, in a technical society, people

-power.
+still have power.

 8. Going Green